WidowLife Wisdom: Her Wedding Ring

 6. Redesigning the ring is a way to continue enjoying the jewelry but without the same “I’m not married” message.
 There are many options for remaking the original ring into something beautiful.

-7. Showing compassion when you notice the ring is gone is thoughtful.
-Express empathy, “I noticed that you are no longer wearing your ring.
+7. It is thoughtful to show compassion when you notice the ring is gone.
+Express empathy: “I noticed that you are no longer wearing your ring.
 How does that make you feel?”

 8. Accept her decision if she continues wearing the ring.
 If and when she decides to remove the ring is completely up to her.
-Wearing the wedding ring, even on her left hand, does not mean that she is stuck in grief but rather that she is comfortable and content with the place she is at.
+Wearing the wedding ring, even on her left hand, does not mean that she is stuck in grief but rather that she is comfortable and content with where she is.

-Twenty years later, my ring still comes on and off my finger staying on more than off because of the new meaning God gave me to Ecclesiastes 3:14.
+For twenty years, my ring continued to come on and off my finger, staying on more than off because of the new meaning God gave me in Ecclesiastes 3:14.
 Even though my marriage did not remain forever, the fruit (our eight children) of our union together will remain for generations upon generations.
-My diamond is nestled now in the center of emeralds, reminding me of our forever.
+My diamond was nestled now in the center of emeralds, reminding me of our forever.
+However, today, I am content to leave the ring off content in my widowhood and comfortable without the ring.

 Along with this new symbolism came the call to remain a widow.
 The Apostle Paul tells women that it is good to remain single or widowed, “But I say to the unmarried and to widows that it is good for them if they remain even as I” (1 Corinthians 7:8).
 And so, I wear my ring as a reminder of the mission God has called me to.